FThompson/NetflixController/README.md

 * Dual action hints for action pairs like volume up/down
 * CSS classes for content outlines
 * Fix visual bug that occurs on some billboard MyList buttons
-* Increase size of virtual keyboard and scale inserted UI elements according to page size
+* Scale bottom bar elements according to page size
 * Hide jump 10s actions when unavaiable (player class `preplay`?)
 * Identify interactive videos and only apply related settings/observers if needed
 * Fix bug where search page handler does not finish loading until keyboard is closed when only one character has been entered into the search bar